Residents evacuated after suspicious item identified, man arrested

 "Avice St has been cordoned off as a precaution and the southbound off-ramp at Greenlane has also been cordoned off, and traffic heading east will be unable to get through."

-Residents in nearby properties on Avice St have been evacuated as a precaution.
+Residents in nearby properties on Avice St were initially evacuated as a precaution.

-The police Specialist Search Group is on their way to examine the item and search the area to ensure it is safe.
+The police Specialist Search Group was sent to the property to examine the item and search the area to ensure it was safe.

-The group will also establish whether there are no further items of concern in the area.
+The group also were working to establish whether there are no further items of concern in the area.

 People are asked to avoid the area.